Table Of Contents

 As a result, consumers purchased L’Oréal® hair straightening products, unaware that they contained dangerous chemicals.
 In the lawsuit, Mitchell alleges that L’Oréal “actively and intentionally concealed and/or suppressed material facts, in whole or in part, to induce consumers, including Plaintiff, to purchase and use the Products and did so at her expense”.

 Who Is Liable?

-The lawsuit Jennifer Mitchell filed against L'Oréal is a product liability lawsuit, which is a personal injury claim made by a plaintiff who was allegedly harmed by a hazardous or defective product.
+The lawsuit Jennifer Mitchell filed against L’Oréal is a product liability lawsuit, which is a personal injury lawsuit made by a plaintiff who was allegedly harmed by a hazardous or defective product.
 In such cases, the manufacturer of the product that caused the harm is the target of the claim; however, some product liability lawsuits also target distributors, retailers, and other entities in the supply chain.

 One unique feature of a product liability lawsuit is that injured parties may not be required to show that the manufacturer was negligent; instead, they only need to show the product contained a defect that led to their injuries.
 Although this makes proving product liability claims simpler in some ways, there are still many inherent challenges in proving that a product was defective or unreasonably dangerous.

 SoftSheen-Carlson’s Bantu No Base Relaxer with Shea Butter is used to straighten hair with a sodium hydroxide formula.
 It is designed to relax and smooth tightly curled hair fibers.

 What Is the Difference Between Regular and Super Hair Relaxers?

 The amount of active chemical — sodium hydroxide or calcium hydroxide — determines the strength of the hair relaxer.
 Regular is for people with normal hair and super is for people with very coarse or resistant hair.